BunEvie04/my-uca-notes/Prototype.md

 ## Game ideas

-Puzzle platformer relying on ai behaviour and interaction within the world

-Using a tiled grid based world alongside shaped creatures (like a box mammoth) to progress onwards in the game
-The Prototype goal is to have a simple level featuring at least one moving creature with basic AI
+Puzzle platformer relying on AI behaviour and interaction within the world.
+With different pickupable items being able to affect the world and the creatures within.
+Some levels may ask the player to use the creatures habits to make a path forward, like removing the food so they eat at the unwalkable area full of bushes.
+Or the player could use fire from a torch item to scare/guide them away from the objective.

 ## Engine